Women in Transition Program

-The Women in Transition Program at Cuyahoga Community College is in its 41st year of providing information, support and referrals to women who are in a transitional time in their lives.
+The Women in Transition program at Cuyahoga Community College is in its 42nd year of providing information, support and referrals to women who are in a transitional time in their lives.

 We believe that it is through higher education and/or re-training, that possibilities are endless.
 Our non-credit sessions are designed to take the participant through a period of transformation and empower them to move forward in their lives through education and training.
-Our curriculum is based on Personal Development, Career Exploration, Computer Class, and Workshops.
+Our curriculum is based on personal development, career exploration, computer class, and workshops.
 This helps women develop confidence, build self-esteem, identify marketable skills, explore interests, research options for careers and job training, and examine Tri-C educational and workforce options.
-The program is facilitated on 4 Tri-C Campuses throughout the year.
+The program is facilitated on all four Tri-C campuses throughout the year.
 Our classes are subject to a slightly fast-tracked format.

 Call your nearest Women in Transition Campus today to inquire about other community based programs and the registration process!

 Western Campus: WLA • Liberal Arts B102 • 216-987-5091